aws-samples/ec2-lamp-server/README.md

   - [Amazon CloudFront](https://aws.amazon.com/cloudfront/) CDN with support for [VPC Origin](https://aws.amazon.com/blogs/networking-and-content-delivery/introducing-cloudfront-virtual-private-cloud-vpc-origins-shield-your-web-applications-from-public-internet/) (optional)

 ## Notice
+Usage of the template indicates acceptance of license agreements of all software that is installed in the EC2 instance.

 Although this repository is released under the [MIT-0](LICENSE) license, its CloudFormation template uses features from [MySQL Community Edition](https://www.mysql.com/products/community/) and [Webmin](https://webmin.com/) which are licensed under [GPL](https://www.mysql.com/products/community/) and [BSD-3-Clause](https://webmin.com/about/) license respectively.

-Usage indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
+Using Amazon DCV indicates acceptance of [DCV EULA](https://www.amazondcv.com/eula.html)

 ## Deployment via CloudFormation console